-The mean mercury and PCB concentrations in Bluegill from Lake Perris were 31 ppb and 0 ppb, respectively.
-Based on the concentration of mercury, OEHHA recommends a maximum of seven servings a week of sunfish species for both the sensitive population (women 18 to 49 years and children 1 to 17 years) and the general population (women 50 years and older, and men 18 years and older).
+The mean mercury and PCB concentrations in Bluegill from Alondra Park Lake were 40 and 1 ppb, respectively.
+Based on the concentration of mercury, OEHHA recommends a maximum of five servings a week of sunfish species for the sensitive population, and a maximum of seven servings a week for the general population.
 PCBs did not impact advice.

 OEHHA has evaluated mercury concentrations in sunfish species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Therefore, OEHHA extends the consumption advice for sunfish species (Bluegill) to other sunfish species, including Green Sunfish, Pumpkinseed, and Redear Sunfish.
+Therefore, OEHHA extends the consumption advice for Bluegill to other sunfish species, including Green Sunfish, Pumpkinseed, and Redear Sunfish.